keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 The faster way is using its User Session ID as a search key.
 Therefore, in Backchannel Auth Req/Res part, keycloak issues the User Session ID in advance and use it when generating User Session in AuthN/AuthZ by AD part.
 However, this way cannot utilize key affinity feature of Infinispan.

-### Sync Status of Token Request Throttling

-As mentioned before, using Infinispan cache for the token request throttling may causes additional traffic among nodes in the cluster.